1sAndZeros/CV/README.md

 In the summer of 2022, I proactively pursued my ambition to become a software developer.
 I dedicated time to learn new languages and technologies, built personal projects and a developer portfolio website for employment prospects, and completed a four-month coding bootcamp.
 This showcases my ambition and commitment to a software engineering career.

 ## 📚 Education

-### Makers Academy (July 2023 - October 2023)

-- Collaborated on diverse group projects, applying pair programming techniques to enhance problem-solving efficiency and communication skills while delivering high-quality solutions.
-- Actively participated in emotional intelligence (EQ) workshops, fostering the ability to recognize and manage emotions both personally and in team dynamics, leading to improved collaboration and team cohesion.
-- Embraced a test-driven development (TDD) approach throughout coding challenges, demonstrating a thorough understanding of breaking down tasks and effectively using testing frameworks such as Pytest, Jest, Playwright, and Cypress.
-- Engaged in regular code reviews with peers, providing and receiving constructive feedback to enhance code quality and programming skills.
-- Demonstrated adaptability and a growth mindset by rapidly acquiring new programming languages and frameworks, successfully applying them to various projects.
-- Acted as a mentor to fellow bootcamp participants, sharing knowledge and expertise to support their learning journey and reinforcing personal understanding of coding concepts.
-- Demonstrated proficiency in Agile methodologies, actively participating in sprint planning, daily stand-ups, and retrospectives to promote iterative development, collaboration, and the delivery of high-value software features.
-- Proficiently implemented the Model-View-Controller (MVC) architectural pattern in various coding bootcamp projects, ensuring clear separation of concerns and maintainability of codebases.

 ### Havering College (Sept 2014 - Aug 2016)